woodstone121/DeepCore/_posts/2017-05-10-Measuring_Performance_part2.md

 &nbsp;&nbsp;&nbsp;
 ![Airplane Graveyard]({{ site.baseurl }}/assets/images/Measuring_Performance_2/hist3.png){: width="22%"}

-At this threshold leve, we don't have any false positives, but now we're missing half of the planes.
+At this threshold level, there are no false positives, but the model missed half of the planes.
 We have only 16 true positives, out of a maximum of 33.
 As a result, the model has an `F1` score of 0.65, which is lower than the last threshold.

 I repeated the precision/recall/F1 analysis at 10 different threshold levels, and you can see the results in the table below: